ACCESSING YOUR ONLINE ACCOUNT

 I'm Representing a Member

-A personal representative(PR) can legally make health care decisions on a member's behalf.
+A personal representative (PR) can legally make health care decisions on a member's behalf.
 You don't need to be a member to be a PR.
-If you need to access your other member's account, you'll need to apply for PR permissions.
+If you need to access another member's account, you'll need to apply for PR permissions.
 Then you can set up an account that will be linked to theirs.

-Here's a few things you need to have ready when you apply:
+Here are a few things you need to have ready when you apply:

-• Your represented Member's ID card
+• Your represented member's ID Card

 • Supported documents

-Supported documents may include:
+Supported documents could be:

 • Birth or death certificate